Skip to main content

 For some, the manifestations of social anxiety disorder may weaken over time, and the medicines may be discontinued; whilst others may need the drugs for several years to prevent recurrences.

-Visiting Self-help groups and involvement in initiatives by those affected are an important way to escape the vicious circle of fear and social withdrawal.
-Not only is mutual support important, but also commitment to more knowledge and acceptance of social fears in society and to better treatment options.
+Visiting Self-help groups and involvement in initiatives by those affected are important ways to escape the vicious circle of fear and social withdrawal.
+Not only is mutual support important, but also a commitment to more knowledge and acceptance of social fears in society and to better treatment options.

 If outpatient treatment is not sufficient or is not possible due to very severe symptoms, inpatient treatment in a specialist clinic with special psychotherapeutic treatment options for patients with anxiety disorders is advisable.